xlladdins/xll/README.md

 with `WINAPI` which is defined to be [`__stdcall`](https://docs.microsoft.com/en-us/cpp/cpp/stdcall).
 This is an artifact of the original versions of Excel being written in Pascal.
 The line `#pragma XLLEXPORT` causes the function to be exported from the dll so it will be visible to Excel.
+No need for `.DEF` files.

 The function `xll_tgamma` calls the `tgamma` function declared in the `<cmath>` library.